azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

 •	Deactivating your roles (-DeacctivateMyRole)

-Use this command to disable your PIM access.
+Use this command to deactivate your PIM access.

 ```PowerShell
 Set-AzSKPIMConfiguration -DeactivateMyRole `